-In orde er to make the Local Plan sound and legally compliant, the following modifications are necessary: Remove the entire allocation of 850 homes from the Harwell East Campus. • Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)). • Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. • Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) l (b) Didcot A (capacity for 425 houses), or (c) Rowstock (capacity for 515 houses), or (d) Land West of Steventon (capacity for 350 houses), or (e) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. • Or reduce the total SHMA allocation for the District by 1000 • Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets. to protect it from future speculative development should the Science Vale fall behind in delivery and s sugge make stage After Inspe to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
-See note your representation should cover succinctly all the information, evidence supporting information necessary to support/justify the representation and the ested modification, as there will not normally be a subsequent opportunity to further representations based on the original representation at publication

-$\boldsymbol{\mathsf{No}},$ I do not wish to participate at the oral examination

-Yes, I wish to participate at the oral examination
+In order r to make the Local Plan sound and legally compliant, the following modifications are necessary: Remove the entire allocation of 850 homes from the Harwell East Campus. • Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)). • Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. • Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) (b) Didcot A (capacity for 425 houses), or (c) Land West of Steventon (capacity for 350 houses), or (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. • Or reduce the total SHMA allocation for the District by 1000 • Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets. and su sugge make stage.
+After Inspe e note your representation should cover succinctly all the information, evidence apporting information necessary to support/justify the representation and the sted modification, as there will not normally be a subsequent opportunity to further representations based on the original representation at publication this stage, further submissions will be only at the request of the ctor, based on the matters and issues he/she identifies for ination. ur representation is seeking a modification, do you consider it necessary to participate at the oral the examination? х No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination

-8. If you wish to participate at the oral part of the examination, please outline who be necessary: $\hfill\Box$ hy you consider t his to Please note the Inspector will determine the most appropriate procedure to ad have indicated that they wish to participate at the oral part of the examination. opt to hear those who Signature: Date: 05/12/14
+8. If you wish to participate at the oral part of the examination, please outline who be necessary: $\hfill\Box$ hy you consider t this to Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.
+Signature: Date: 12 December 2014

-Name or Organisation: David Scott, 52 Chilton Field Way 3.
+Name or Organisation : 3.
 To which part of the Local Plan does this representation relate?
-Paragraph 6.113 Policy Core Policy 44: Landscape Proposals Map 4.
-Do you consider the Local Plan is: 4.(1) Legally compliant Yes No Paragraph 6.113 Policy Core Policy 44: Landscape Proposals Map 4.
-Do you consider the Local Plan is: 4.(1) Legally compliant 4.
-Do you consider the Local Plan is : 4.(1) Legally compliant 4.(1) Legally compliant x 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to co- operate X No Please mark as appropriate.
+Paragraph 6.113 Policy Core Policy Proposals Map Paragraph 6.113 Policy Core Policy Proposals Map 44: Landscape 4.
+Do you consider the Local Plan is: 4.(1) Legally compliant Yes No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No X 4 (3) Complies with the Duty to cooperate X No Please mark as appropriate.
 5. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty to co-operate.
 Please be as precise as possible.
 If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to co-operate, please also use this box to set out your